misakiudon/Light.vn-wiki-en/english/tutorials/quickstart.md

 fadein title_bg0 1500
 ```
 - you know it's a command by:
-  - when double clicking on it, LightEditor.exe taking you to the `Commands` tab with the syntax and usage info.
+  - when double clicking on it, the editor takes you to the `Commands` tab with the syntax and usage info.

 ![image](https://github.com/user-attachments/assets/dcf5fee4-4cc1-4ece-859f-4fd1143b7247)